Honor System Rules

 - Direct Quotation: Every direct quotation must be identified by quotation marks or appropriate indentation and must be properly acknowledged in the text by citation or in a footnote or endnote.

-- Borrowed facts: Information gained in reading or research, which is not common knowledge, must be acknowledged.
+- Borrowed Facts: Information gained in reading or research that is not common knowledge, must be acknowledged.

-- Common knowledge: Common knowledge includes generally known facts such as the names of leaders of prominent nations, basic scientific laws, etc., basic historical information (e.g., George Washington was the first President of the United States.)
-Common knowledge does not require citation.
+- Common Knowledge: Common knowledge includes generally known facts such as the names of leaders of prominent nations, basic scientific laws, basic historical information (e.g., George Washington was the first President of the United States), etc. Common knowledge does not require citation.

-- Distributing test questions or substantive information about the test without the instructor’s permission.
+- Distributing, posting, or otherwise communicating test questions or substantive information about the test without the instructor’s permission.

 - Collaborating on academic work knowing that the collaboration will not be reported.